 It is a project build tool that comes under the license of Apache, and there are whole hosts of libraries available in the Maven repository.

 In a project, getting the right JAR files is a difficult task where there could be conflicts in the versions of the two separate packages.
 However, It makes sure all the JAR files are present in its repositories and avoid any such conflicting scenario.

 To get those JAR files from Maven, we need to visit the Maven repository and search for the exact dependencies, such as the Spring dependency, Hibernate dependency, etc.

 Understanding the project is the first and foremost requirement in it.
 In a Maven project, the file which is of utmost importance is the pom.xml file.
-Now, based on the dependencies you need to mention the exact name in this pom.xml file.
-For example, if you need Hibernate dependencies, you need to specify it within the dependencies tags.
+Now, based on the dependencies, you need to mention the exact name in this pom.xml file.
+For example, if you need Hibernate dependencies, you need to specify them within the dependencies tags.

-After the Project, comes the GroupId.
-Now, different companies or people build different projects which highlight the problem of making sure each project is unique.
-Thus, this problem in uniqueness could be resolved by using a unique ArtifactId or GroupId which distinguishes one project from another.
-This is done by combining the ArtifactId which represents the project name with the GroupId which describes the package.
+After the Project comes to the GroupId.
+Now, different companies or people build different projects, which highlights the problem of making sure each project is unique.
+Thus, this problem in uniqueness could be resolved by using a unique ArtifactId or GroupId, which distinguishes one project from another.
+This is done by combining ArtifactId, which represents the project name, with GroupId, which describes the package.
 For example, let’s say a GroupId is named as com.telus, and ArtifactId is named as proj, then the Package name would be com.telus.proj.web.
 These things would simplify the Maven process.

-To download dependencies, we need to visit the official website of different software which often could be painful.
-Now, instead of visiting individual sites, we could visit mvnrepository.com which is a central repository of the JAR files.
-Once, you are into the webpage, go the search bar and type any dependency you want.
+To download dependencies, we need to visit the official website of different software, which often could be painful.
+Now, instead of visiting individual sites, we could visit mvnrepository.com, which is a central repository of the JAR files.
+Once you are into the webpage, go to the search bar and type any dependency you want.
 Here we have searched for the Spring MVC and then click Search.